 We listen to the members of our communities to understand what support they need.
 We then endeavour to provide the means to make sustainable, community driven solutions.

-We also help communities develop income generation projects and community construction projects.
-These help develop vital infrastructure and solve problems that communities face.
-These projects also help with poverty reduction – giving communities a long-term chance of breaking the cycle of poverty.
-We also work with communities to improve access to clean water.
+This might mean the development of income generation projects, community construction projects or setting up workshops and training sessions for members of our communities.
+These help develop vital infrastructure and solve problems that these communities face whilst also helping with poverty reduction – giving communities a long-term chance of breaking the cycle of poverty.

 Current and recent projects

 Caregiver Training: We’ve really enjoyed seeing the progress of our Caregivers through an on-going series of training sessions.
 Led by our ECD Trainer, along with support from St Andrew’s International Primary School, these have been largely workshop based covering a range of subjects such as making TALULAR resources, reading and telling stories, number activities and games, learning through play, child development and disability awareness/inclusion.

 The Caregivers have increasingly embraced this training and are now putting it into practice with the self-initiated implementation of learning journals for the children.

 WASH, Nutrition and Parent Awareness Training: Awareness is a fundamental first step along the road to making a sustainable positive impact in our communities.
 At our DFID centres we’ve been able to introduce training programs where we have provided workshops on gender equality, child safeguarding, childhood ailments and diseases and family planning.